Volunteer as a befriender

 Develops a trusting friendship with a child aged between 5 and 13 years, providing sustained emotional and practical support in tackling challenges they and their family are facing.
 Our befrienders spend two hours a week with a focus child engaged in positive activities in and outside of the child’s home.

-They work to form positive relationships with all family members, drawing on their own experiences to build the confidence of the focus child and family – ultimately encouraging them to find their own way of resolving their difficulties.
+They work to form positive relationships with all family members.
+They draw on their own experiences to build up the confidence of the focus child and family and encourage them to find their own solutions to the difficulties they are experiencing.

 What do we offer?